zed-wong/mixin-dev-log/NFT/how-to-transfer-nft-through-js.md

 For example, there's a function provided in [`mixin-node-sdk`](https://github.com/liuzemei/bot-api-nodejs-client) to generate the `raw`.
 This [function](https://github.com/liuzemei/bot-api-nodejs-client/blob/main/src/client/collectibles.ts#L68) called `makeCollectibleTransactionRaw`.
 We can call it like `makeCollectibleTransactionRaw( { output, token, [recipient_user_id], threshold:1 } )`.

-- `output` is from the step 2
+- `output` is from step 2
-- `token` is from the step 3
+- `token` is from step 3
 - `[recipient_user_id]` is the NFT receiver's user id. `[]` is required because it's an array.
-- `threshold:1` means the NFT is sending to a single person.
+- `threshold:1` means the NFT is sent to a single person.

 After calling this function, we will have `raw` generated.
-Then we can create a transfer(multisig) request.
+Then we can create a transfer(multi-sig) request.

 This way of generating `raw` might not be the best way to do so.
 But it doesn't matter much since it does work.